 So you can certainly practice yoga every day, as long as your body and mind are up to it.
 With the range of budget yoga studios we’ve found for you, there are great classes across the city to choose from.

 How many yoga studios are there in Hong Kong?

 Full disclosure – we’ve not sat down and counted.
 It’s a lot, though.

 Hong Kong is a yoga-mad city.
 You’ll find plenty of different yoga classes here.
 Before committing to one particular studio, try out as many yoga classes in the city as you can.
-This well you understand the vibe of each studio and determine which suits you best.
+This will help you understand the vibe of each studio and determine which suits you best.

-If you’re wanting to learn more about fitness in Hong Kong, read our articles on Fitness in Hong Kong: Best gyms & yoga studios.
-In this article, we cover free gym trials, the best gyms as well as why we love F45.
+If you want to learn more about fitness in Hong Kong, read our Hong Kong Ultimate Fitness Guide.
+In this article, we cover free or discounted gym trials, the best gyms in Hong Kong, as well as why we love F45.